Vercel vs Netlify: Battle of the Composable Web platforms

 Conclusion

-Vercel and Netlify are both great Jamstack hosting platforms.
-To choose between them, you have to define the scope of your project.
-Say, if you’re developing a small-to-midsize website, you should opt for the provider with the free tier features fulfilling your goals.
+Vercel and Netlify are both great hosting platforms for Composable Web.
+To choose between them, you have to define the scope of your project and define your specific requirements for your use case.
+Say, if you’re developing a small-to-midsize website, you should opt for the provider with the free tier features fulfilling your goals, keeping in mind the how well the chosen platform scales with your needs.

 I would say go with Netlify if you are creating a small project like a blog.
 Plenty of services come out of the box, and Netlify’s free tier allows commercial use.

-However, bigger projects may have more specific requirements, so you may opt for Vercel combined with third-party services for authentication, forms, and other needs.
+However, bigger projects, especially on Next.js may have more specific requirements, so you may opt for Vercel combined with third-party services for authentication, forms, and other needs.

 One last thing to consider is serverless functions: Vercel features Edge caching, while Netlify Edge offers asynchronous procedures.
 So if you’re planning to execute the same Edge function repeatedly, Vercel should be your choice.
 Alternatively, if you need background processing, go with Netlify.

-Whatever you choose, try to get the most out of your Jamstack hosting platform.
+Whatever you choose, try to get the most out of your Composable Web hosting platform, we hope this guides gives you a better overview of the two and helps you make educated decisions.

 Contact us